stevegrunwell/wp-client-reference/README.md

 * Ability to set an article as the front page of the articles viewer instead of looping through top-level articles
 * Integrate the articles with the WordPress contextual help menu
 * Better copywriting!
-* Conform to the WordPress coding standards (Oh, the extra whitespace!)